anandgajjar2004/SpringBootBlog/README.md

 Spring Boot application which Provide Rest Endpoint and consume Rest Endpoint in AngularJS application.

 Import project as Maven Project.
 Run BlogApplication class as Java Application.
-Open browser and open http://localhost:8080
+Open browser and go to http://localhost:8080